feideconnect/core-apis/docs/apigkadm.md

 - `201 Created`: When the request is successful this code is returned and a json representation of the created object is returned in the response body
 - `409 Conflict`: Returned if the selected `id` is already in use
-- `400 Bad Request`: Returned if required parameters are missing or some parameter is malformed
+- `400 Bad Request`: Returned if required attributes are missing or some attribute is malformed
 - `403 Forbidden`: User is not admin of the organization mentioned in `organization`

 ## Updating an apigk